-Crisis medicine (also called “curative medicine”).
-Medical treatment that focuses on curing illness rather than preventing it
+Crisis medicine.
+Medical treatment that focuses on curing illness (as opposed to preventing the occurrence of disease).

-Crude birth rate.
-A statistical measure representing the number of births per year for every thousand people in a given population.
+Crude birth-rate.
+A statistical measure representing the number of births per thousand population within a given year.

-Crude death rate.
-A statistical measure representing the number of deaths per year for every thousand people in a given population.
+Crude death-rate.
+A statistical measure representing the number of deaths per thousand population that occur annually in a given population.

 Cult.
-A fragmentary religious group that lacks permanent structure.
+A fragmentary religious group which lacks permanent structure.

 Cultural diffusion.
 The transmission of cultural elements between sociocultural systems.

 Cultural lag.
-A dysfunction in the sociocultural system that results when a change occurs in one part of the system but another part of that system fails to adjust to the change.
-The failure often causes conflict until adjustment is made.
-An example is the engagement of married women in outside employment and the continuance of the traditional domestic division of labour.
+A dysfunction in the sociocultural system caused by change occurring in one part of the system and the failure of another part of that system to adjust to the change.
+An example would be married women engaged in outside employment and the continuance of the domestic division of labor.

 Cultural pluralism.
 The more or less peaceful coexistence of multiple subcultures within a given society.

 Cultural relativism.
-The idea that a cultural item can be judged or understood only in relationship to the entire culture in which it is embedded.
+The idea that a culture item can be judged or understood only in relationship to the entire culture in which it is embedded.

 Cultural superstructure.
-In sociocultural materialism, the shared symbolic universe within a sociocultural system, including such components as the art, music, dance, rituals, sports, hobbies, and accumulated knowledge base of the system.
-See also Mental superstructure and Superstructure.
+Sociocultural materialism term used to refer to the shared symbolic universe within sociocultural systems.
+It includes such components as the art, music, dance, rituals, sports, hobbies and the accumulated knowledge base of the system.
+(See also Mental superstructure, and Superstructure.)

 Cultural transmission.
 The socialization process whereby the norms and values of the group are internalized by individuals.

-Cultural universal.
-A value or practice shared by all human cultures.
+Cultural universals.
+Values or practices shared by all human cultures.

 Culture.
-The values, norms, and material goods shared by a given group.
-Some sociologists prefer to restrict the term to symbolic aspects of a culture (values and norms).
+The values, norms and material goods shared by a given group.
+Your instructor prefers to restrict the term to refer to symbolic aspects (values and norms).

 Culture of poverty.
-A social theory proposing that the poor have a different value system that contributes to their poverty.
-As poor children are socialized into this value system, the inability to escape poverty is perpetuated.
+The view that the poor have a different value system that contributes to their poverty.

 Culture shock.
-Disorientation resulting from experiencing a new and different culture or rapid social change in one's own culture.
+The disorientation that may occur when one experiences a new and different culture or when one encounters rapid social change in one's own culture.

 Cumulative change.
 A distinctive kind of change associated with systems composed of multiple, interrelated parts.
 Within these systems, some parts change while others remain unchanged.
 Thus, cumulative change is a process that combines elements of continuity with elements of change; many parts of the system are preserved for extended periods while new parts are added and other parts are either replaced or transformed.
 Evolutionary change tends to be cumulative in nature.

 Custodial care.
-Health care in which the focus is on the needs of the institution (convenience and efficiency, for example) rather than on the needs of the patient.
+Occurs when the focus of health care is on the needs of the institution (convenience, efficiency) rather than on the needs of the patient.

 Cyberterrorism.
-The threat of hacking or the actual hacking into computer networks in order to cause widespread disruption for the purpose of furthering a group's political, economic, or social agenda.
+The threat or the actual hacking of computer networks in order to cause widespread disruption to further a group's political, economic, or social agenda.

 Data analysis.
-The organization of data in order to detect patterns and uniformities.
+The organization of data to look for patterns and uniformities.

 Deductive reasoning.
-The process of reasoning from general theory to specific hypotheses.
+The process of going from general theory to specific hypotheses.

 De facto segregation.
-The separation of social groups in fact, although not by law.
-Housing patterns in North America often reflect de facto segregation.
-See also De jure segregation.
+The separation of social groups in fact, though not by law.
+Housing patterns in the U.S. often reflect de facto segregation.

 Defensive medicine.
-The practice of ordering multiple medical tests as a precaution against overlooking a condition and thus opening the physician up to a lawsuit.
+The practice of ordering unnecessary medical tests as a precaution against overlooking a condition and thus opening the physician up to a law suit.

 Dehumanization.
-The act of depriving people of their human qualities; that is, treating people like animals or things as if they have no feelings or worth.
+The act of depriving people of their human qualities—treating people like animals or things as if they have no feelings or worth.

 Deindustrialization.
 The loss of manufacturing capacity.

 Democracy.
-A form of government that recognizes the right of citizenss to participate in political decision making or to elect representatives to government bodies.
+A form of government that recognizes the citizen as having the right to participate in political decision-making, or to elect representatives to government bodies.

 Demographic transition.
-The stabilization of population level in an industrial society once a certain level of economic prosperity has been reached.
-Population is thought to stabilize because of economic incentives for families to limit the number of children.
+A stabilization of population level in industrial society once a certain level of economic prosperity has been reached.
+Population is thought to stabilize because of economic incentives on families to limit the number of children.

 Dependency theory.
-The thesis that many countries of the Global South cannot control major aspects of their economic life because of the dominance of industrialized societies, which allows core nations to exploit peripheral nations in economic relationships.
+The thesis that many Third World countries cannot control major aspects of their economic life because of the dominance of industrialized societies.
+Because of this dominance, core nations are often able to exploit peripheral nations in economic relationships.

 Dependent variable.
-The variable that the researcher believes will be affected by another variable.
-In the posited relationship between education and income, for example, education is the independent variable and income is the dependent variable.
-See also Independent variable.
+The variable that you believe will be affected by another.
+In the posited relationship between education and income, education is the independent variable, income is the dependent variable.
+See also independent variable.

 Desertification.
-The process of a fertile region being rendered barren by the activities of human societies.
-See also Depletion and Pollution.
+A fertile region that has been made barren by the activities of human societies (see also Depletion, and Pollution).

 Deterrence theory.
-The theory that military conflict can be prevented through the buildup of armaments.
-Deterrence theory is based on ensuring that a potential aggressor would suffer too many losses to make the initiation of hostilities worthwhile.
-The notion of mutually assured destruction (MAD) was based on this theory.
+The prevention of military conflict through the build up of armaments.
+The basis of deterrence theory is in ensuring that a potential aggressor would suffer too many losses to make the initiation of hostilities worthwhile --M.A.D. or mutually assured destruction was based on this theory.

-Deviance (also called “deviant behaviour”).
-Behaviour that does not conform to significant norms held by most of the members of a group or society.
-What is regarded as deviant is highly variable across societies.
+Deviance.
+Behaviors which do not conform to significant norms held by most of the members of a group or society.
+What is regarded as 'deviant' is highly variable across societies.